 Every year, the arrival of allergy season leaves 17.6 million Americans sniffling, sneezing and drying their watery eyes.
-In Canada, asthma is responsible for 10 percent of all hospital admissions for children under the age of 4.
+In CanadaLink opens in a new tab, asthma is responsible for 10 percent of all hospital admissions for children under the age of 4.
 If you’re among these allergy sufferers, you know how miserable the symptoms can be.
 But did you know many culprits lurk inside your home, waiting to trigger your allergies regardless of the season?
 Learn more about allergy symptoms, indoor allergens and how to reduce them.

 Common Indoor Allergy Symptoms

 As someone with allergies, it’s easy to blame the allergens themselves for your symptoms.
 However, as you’ve probably noticed, some people remain unaffected when exposed to allergens that cause your worst symptoms.

 That’s because your immune system is actually to blame.
 It senses a harmless substance touching your skin or entering your body and – due to genetics, the amount of exposure to the allergen and possibly other factors – your immune system launches a misguided attack against the foreign object.
 This attack is what causes your allergy symptoms, which may include:

 - Itchy or watery eyes

 - In severe cases, anaphylaxis (high degree of facial and throat swelling, abdominal cramps, diarrhea, vomiting, confusion and dizziness)

 Common Indoor Allergens

 All sorts of allergens out there can cause susceptible people to suffer from an allergic reaction.
 From food to latex to bee stings, allergens span a variety of categories.

 Much to an allergy sufferer’s dismay, many culprits exist and thrive right inside your home.
 Since you probably spend 90 percent or more of your time indoors, the allergens found here can be a serious threat to your health.
 Here are some of the most common indoor allergens that make people sneeze and sniffle: